gennovative/micro-fleet/docs/concepts/dependency-injection.md

 Keep in mind that the base service is like a tree trunk, while [add-ons](./service-add-on.md) are tree branches.

-The code in your [add-ons](./service-add-on.md) may want to use some features from other add-ons, and even from the base service.
+The code in your [add-ons](./service-add-on.md) may want to use some features from other add-ons, and even from the service trunk.
 In order to avoid spaghetti connections amongst them, we leverage dependency injection to decouple them.

 ## Dependency Container (DC)